RRothfeld/NeverEver/README.md

 Installation
 --------------
-never/ever is built using a range of technologies (i.e. especially Django) and requires the following pip setup:
+never/ever is built using a range of technologies (i.e. especially Django) and requires a specific pip setup.
+Install pip on your local computer.
+Once all pip and python 2.7.5 is installed, you are ready to activate our application.

-	Django==1.7
-	dnspython==1.12.0
-	ecdsa==0.13
-	Electrum==2.0.1
-	pbkdf2==1.3
-	pbr==0.10.7
-	protobuf==3.0.0a1
-	pyasn1==0.1.7
-	pyasn1-modules==0.0.5
-	qrcode==5.1
-	requests==2.5.3
-	six==1.9.0
-	slowaes==0.1a1
-	stevedore==1.2.0
-	tlslite==0.4.8
-	virtualenv==12.0.7
-	virtualenv-clone==0.2.5
-	virtualenvwrapper==4.3.2

-The can also find the pip-requirements.txt file within our repository.
-Once all pip requirements are met and python 2.7.5 is installed, you are ready to activate our application.
-To do so, you must first configure your virtualenv with the above set up.
+To do so, you must first configure your virtualenv with our pip requirements, which can be found as pip-requirements.txt in our repository.
 Download the web application and unzip the file in a local folder of your choosing.
 Afterwards, start a terminal and navigate to the used folder.
-Afterwards, execute the following command within the downloaded folder as to allow you to import the pip setup and start the actual application:
+Then, execute the following command within the downloaded folder as to allow you to import the pip setup and start the actual application:

 	pip install -r pip-requirements.txt